Does a Well Need a Foot Valve?

 Well foot valve operating principle

-A foot valve operates similarly to a check valve: it allows media to flow in a single direction by closing if backflow occurs.
-When the well pump turns on, water in the suction line moves towards the pump, creating a vacuum at the outlet of the foot valve.
-The vacuum creates a suction, pulling water from the well, through the valve, and towards the pump.
-When the pump turns off, the water in the suction line reverses direction and begins falling back towards the foot valve.
-The pressure from the backflow closes the foot valve and stops the column of water from reentering the well.
+A foot valve is a check valve with the addition of a strainer on its outlet port.
+The well pump turns on, creating a suction and pulling water from the well, through the valve, and towards the pump.
+When the pump turns off, the water in the suction line falls towards the well due to gravity.
+The pressure from the backflow closes the foot valve, stopping the column of water from reentering the well.

 Well foot valve design